Sco X-1 as a continuous gravitational waves source: modelling the secular evolution using MESA: Discussion

 \item When the spin evolution is dominated by the accretion torque, our simulations cannot resolve changes happening on timescales between $10^4 - 10^5 \, \textrm{yr}$.
 This means that throughout the Sco X-1 compatible phase, we cannot resolve transitions between rapid spin-up and torque-balance.
 This effectively overestimates the time during which each simulated signal is emitting a detectable signal, ultimately affecting our detection probability estimates.
 This effect is likely very small for Sco X-1 configurations emitting at current detectable levels, as the vast majority of these are in torque balance or close to it.
 Sco X-1 configurations with weak deformations emitting at $3G$ detectable levels might instead be affected.
 However, only for a narrow range of ellipticities, the switch between spin-up and torque balance happens during the Sco X-1 compatible phase; therefore, the impact of this effect will likely be negligible also in this case.

 \item Spin-induced elastic deformations could be sourcing continuous gravitational waves from an accreting neutron star. \citet{2024PhRvD.110d4016M} provide a model for this mechanism, with the resulting ellipticity depending on the degree of crustal anisotropy.
 The range of this quantity is not known.
 We have performed a preliminary investigation using the framework described in this paper, finding that the degree of crustal anisotropy necessary for a detection at current sensitivity must be higher than $1\%$.
-We will explore this mechanism in greater depth in the future.
+We intend to explore this, and other promising mechanisms relevant to accreting neutron stars (e.g., thermal mountains, \citet{2025ApJ...980..144L, 2025arXiv251010443L}), in greater depth in the future.

 \item The size of the total possible Sco X-1 parameter space affects the estimates of the detection probabilities.
-Whereas orbital period and mass of the donor star are observationally constrained, the range of possible neutron star deformations is not and it is solely based on estimates.
-Should more reliable estimates become available, they should be used to re-evaluate the detection prospects.
-We flag this as a point of caution in interpreting our detection probabilities.
+Whereas orbital period and mass of the donor star are observationally constrained, the range of possible neutron star deformations is not, and is based solely on estimates.
+Among the many assumptions made here, the range of ellipticities is what impacts most the detection probabilities.
+We have adopted a minimum value of $10^{-9}$ based on \citep{2018ApJ...863L..40W}, but the smallest ellipticity could well be a few/several orders of magnitude smaller \citep{Mastrano2011}, leading to detection probabilities correspondingly smaller.
+For example, if the smallest ellipticity happens to be $\varepsilon_{\textrm{min}} \approx 10^{-12}$, which is sometimes used as a benchmark for the lowest deformation in magnetically deformed neutron stars \citep{2008MNRAS.385..531H}, the parameter space available to Sco X-1 will be $\approx 1.7$ times bigger, and detection probabilities will decrease roughly of the same factor given that ellipticities smaller than $10^{-9}$ are essentially beyond detectability.
+We flag this as a point of caution in using our detection probabilities.

-\item We did not model the propeller effect, which could impact our results if at some point in its past evolution Sco X-1 did undergo a propeller phase.
-If that happened we would likely observe a transitional X-ray source, whereas Sco X-1 has been persistently accreting since it was first observed, suggesting that a propeller phase if at all, might be in Sco X-1's future.
-Furthermore an appropriate modelling of the propeller effect will substantially increase the dimensionality of the parameter space, and might dominate probability estimates just due to sheer ignorance on its mechanisms.
+\item We did not model the propeller effect, which could impact our results if, at some point in its past evolution, Sco X-1 did undergo a propeller phase.
+If that happened, we would likely observe a transitional X-ray source, whereas Sco X-1 has been persistently accreting since it was first observed, suggesting that a propeller phase, if at all, might be in Sco X-1's future.
+Furthermore, an appropriate modelling of the propeller effect will substantially increase the dimensionality of the parameter space, and might dominate probability estimates just due to sheer ignorance of its mechanisms.